andrewiggins/tachometer-reporter-action/README.md

 read the comment before either has updated it with their results.
 In this situation, both jobs get a view of the comment with no results and only adds their results to the comment.
-The last job whose update is written would override the update of the other job.
+The last job whose update is written would overwrite the update of the other job.

 To mitigate this situation, this action implements a basic "locking" mechanism on the comment.
-Before any job can make significant changes to the comment, it must first write an empty `span` to the comment with an ID and wait a short time to ensure all other jobs have seen it's `span`, claiming the comment as locked. if another job sees that this `span` exists, it will wait a random amount of time before trying to acquire the comment lock for itself.
-This protocol is perfect, but it is likely good enough for our purposes.
+Before any job can make significant changes to the comment, it must first write an empty `span` to the comment with an ID and wait a short time to ensure all other jobs have seen it's `span`, claiming the comment as locked.
+If another job sees that this `span` exists, it will wait a random amount of time before trying to acquire the comment lock for itself.
+This protocol isn't perfect, but it is likely good enough for our purposes.